 POLS 5336.
 REPRESSION AND REVOLUTION IN LATIN AMERICAN.
 3 Hours.

 Examines issues of political repression and revolutionary participation in Latin America.
 Topics range from human rights violations to coups and revolutions.

 POLS 5337.
-POLITICAL SYSTEMS OF RUSSIA AND EASTERN EUROPE.
+THE POLITICAL SYSTEM OF THE RUSSIAN FEDERATION.
 3 Hours.

 POLS 5338.
 AMERICAN FOREIGN POLICY.
 3 Hours.